 Public Administration has always implied Government when ‘public’ actually means community or people.
 In the post-colonial, post-independence paradigm of the early 1950s, Public Administration really meant providing service to the people by the State apparatus using the ground rules of justice, ethics and fair-play.
-This was the intention of the visionary Pandit Jawaharlal Nehru when he established the Indian Institute of Public Administration on March 29, 1954 based on the recommendations of a survey carried out in 1953 by Prof. Paul H. Appleby, Dean, Maxwell School of Citizenship and Public Affairs, Syracuse University and a Consultant with the Ford Foundation invited to advice on the subject, by the Government of India.
+As such, in order to change the Colonial Mindset of the post-independence Civil Services and make it more People-Centric, IIPA was established as an independent ‘Think-Tank’ on 29th March 1954 based on the recommendations of a survey carried out in 1953 by Prof. Paul H. Appleby, Dean, Maxwell School of Citizenship and Public Affairs, Syracuse University, New York and a Consultant with the Ford Foundation, invited to advice on the subject, by the Government of India.

-As the Institute’s first President for a decade, Prime Minister Nehru placed great emphasis on ‘de-colonialising’ the mind-set of administration, making it more people-oriented.
-He placed a great responsibility on the IIPA to enhance the frontiers of knowledge in public policy and governance through applied research and education as well as training of administrators to serve the people of India.
+Great emphasis was placed on ‘de-colonialising’ the mind-set of administration, making it more people-oriented.
+IIPA was entrusted with the responsibility to enhance the frontiers of knowledge in public policy and governance through applied research and education as well as training of administrators to serve the people of India.
 Enhancing leadership and managerial qualities on the one hand and developing a service-orientation on the other are the thrust areas of the Institute’s education and training activities.
 Its faculty is involved with research work mainly to simplify procedures and suggest policy changes to ensure improved delivery of public services.

 Indian Institute of Public Administration was created under the Societies Act of 1860.The Institute was formally inaugurated by the first Prime Minister of India, as the first President of the Society, on March 29,1954 in New Delhi.
 The Institute has been set up to equip the public servants with domain knowledge, functional skills, and behavioural competencies required for managing the task of governance.
 The institute provides technical skills of management, human skills for coordination roles and conceptual skills for taking up leadership roles in public policy planning and execution .
 In its effort to enhance the leadership, managerial, and administrative capabilities of the executives in government and public sector enterprises, the Institute works in close collaboration with national and international organisations.